Skip to content

 There is clearly a need for opioid treatment in the state, and not everyone battling opioid dependence or addiction has to risk having a lethal overdose.
 Opioid misuse and abuse can be treated with professional care that addresses substance use disorders (SUDs).

 Medication-assisted treatment (MAT) is a widely used approach to treating disorders involving opioids and alcohol use.
-It combines the use of prescription medications, behavioral therapies, and counseling to address the “whole-person” as they work through the various physical, mental, and psychological factors that contribute to their substance use.
+Combining the use of prescription medications, behavioral therapies, and counseling to address the whole person as they work through various physical, mental, and psychological factors that contribute to their addiction.

 MAT has helped people who relapse whenever they have tried to end their opioid use, including people who use heroin.
 The approach has also helped people recovering from heroin use and other prescription medications with opiate ingredients.